shoumi62/ACServerManager/README_Linux.md

 to your Assetto Corsa Server directory.
 You can configure your username, password & port settings for ACServerManager, also if you use sTracker, point the 'sTrackerPath' variable to your installation.

-* serverPath: The path to your server folder containing acServer.exe
+* serverPath: The path to your Assetto Corsa server directory
+* contentPath: The path to your Assetto Corsa content directory
-* sTrackerPath: The path to your stracker folder container stracker.exe (If you don't run stracker just leave this as an empty string ('') to disable it
+* sTrackerPath: The path to your sTracker directory that contains stracker.exe (If you don't run stracker just leave this as an empty string ('') to disable it
 * username/password: Set these values if you want basic authentication on the application
-* port: The port that the application will listen on (Be sure to open up this port on firewalls)
+* port: The port that the application will listen on (Be sure to open up this port on your firewall)

 Note: I've currently set the Assetto Corsa Server installation to one directory up in 'server', change if necessary.